Panel de Arbitraje

-Click here for the rules and proceedings of EKOenergy’s arbitration panel
+Click here for the rules and proceedings of EKOenergy’s arbitration panel.

 The three permanent members of the Arbitration Panel are:

-- Mr Peter De Smedt, president of the Arbitration Panel
+- Mr Peter De Smedt, President of the Arbitration Panel

-See the website of his law firm for more information
+See the website of his law firm for more information.

 - Ms Vera Dua

 Vera Dua was active in the Belgian (Flemish) Green Party from the 1980s to 2011.
 She was the Flemish Minister of the Environment and Agriculture from 1999 to 2003.
 After she left politics, she became very active in several organisations promoting sustainable development.
-Since 2013 she is the chairperson of Bond Beter Leefmilieu, the Flemish umbrella organization of Environmental organisations.
+Since 2013 she has been the chairperson of Bond Beter Leefmilieu, the Flemish umbrella organization of Environmental organisations.

 - Mr Peter Niermeyer

-Peter Niermeyer is Secretary-General of RECS International.
+Peter Niermeyer is the former Secretary-General of RECS International.